sigvehaug/DSF-DCBP/README.md

 Material for the course Data Science Fundamentals for Chemists and Biochemists at the University of Bern.

-Second edition spring term 2023, S. Haug
+Third edition spring term 2024, S. Haug